Chapter 4 - Do Not Eat the Furniture

 "Then your aunt keeps your land," Jeremy said simply, "and you face eviction in two months.
 Choose."

 Her mouth went dry.
-She opened it.
-Closed it.
 The eviction notice was real.
 The wards would activate.
 She had nothing, nowhere.
 This creature offered a path forward.
-The cost, though…
+The cost, though, terrified her.

 "If I agree," she said slowly, "what stops you from just consuming the reserve yourself?
 What is to stop you from taking everything and leaving me with nothing?"